joostlubach/enum-x/README.md

 ## Usage

-In the simplest form, you can use the `Enum` class by itself:
+In the simplest form, you can use the `EnumX` class by itself:

     enum = EnumX.new(:my_enum, %w[ one two three ])
     my_variable = enum[:one]